James Holloway (historian): Early career

 In 1972, Holloway became a research assistant at the National Gallery of Scotland.
-Following this Holloway became Assistant Keeper at the National Museum of Wales in 1980.
+Following this, Holloway became Assistant Keeper at the National Museum of Wales in 1980.
 Holloway then joined the Scottish National Portrait Gallery in 1983 as a Deputy Keeper.

 Directorship of the Scottish National Portrait Gallery

 In 1997, Holloway was appointed as Director of the Museum.
-While Holloway was director, a successful campaign to raise funds to secure the Diana and Actaeon painting for the nation undertaken.
+While Holloway was director, a successful campaign to raise funds to secure the Diana and Actaeon painting for the nation was undertaken.
 In an article with the Scotsman at the time of his retirement, it was reported "the purchase of an Allan Ramsay portrait of philosopher David Hume is among his fondest memories".

 A large refurbishment was also undertaken during his tenure.
-Formerly the building was shared with the National Museum of Antiquities, now the Museum of Scotland, until they moved to a new building in 2009.
-Following this move the refurbishment of the Portrait Gallery began with funding from the Scottish Government and the Heritage Lottery Fund, amongst others.
+Formerly, the building was shared with the National Museum of Antiquities, now the Museum of Scotland, until they moved to a new building in 2009.
+Following this move, the refurbishment of the Portrait Gallery began with funding from the Scottish Government and the Heritage Lottery Fund, amongst others.
 The cost of the refurbishment was £17.6 million.

 Holloway retired from the position of Director of the Scottish National Portrait Gallery in 2012.

 Career since directorship of the Scottish National Portrait Gallery

 Since retirement, Holloway has become the chairman of the Board of Trustees of the Abbotsford Trust responsible for Abbotsford House, the former home of Sir Walter Scott.
-Holloway is also a Trustee of the Fleming Wyfold Foundation and of the Historic Scotland Foundation.
+Holloway is also a trustee of the Fleming Wyfold Foundation and of the Historic Scotland Foundation.